garvitvirmani/atlan-garvit/README.md

 **Link to the application:** [Atlan SQL Editor](https://atlan-garvit.vercel.app/)

-This is a web app that allows users to run SQL queries in an online editor and analyze the query results.
+This is a web app that allows users to run SQL queries in an online editor and analyze the query results. build on **Next.js** with animations from **framer-motion** and light weight css **tailwind-css**

 ## Data Dump